Reflective Tanning Blankets – Are They Safe?

 The silver reflective material reflects UV rays from its surface towards the body, and these reflected UV rays help to tan the skin.

-The reflective tanning blanket also helps to speed up tanning outdoors by reflecting more rays towards the skin, compared to just tanning using the direct rays from the sun.
+The reflective tanning blanket also helps speed up tanning outdoors by reflecting more rays towards the skin, compared to just tanning with direct sun rays.

 What Are They Used For?

-The reflective tanning blankets also claim to keep the body cool when tanning, which helps to work against dehydration and overheating.
+The reflective tanning blankets also claim to keep the body cool during tanning, which helps counteract dehydration and overheating.

 Do Reflective Tanning Blankets Work?